jjsaio/slot/doc/terminology.md

    up "induces"; so e.g., `` i ~~> o `` and `` i ~< s `` does not imply `` s >~ o ``.
    (e.g., in 3Lisp, the repr of the structure that is the normalisation of `s` in the current interactive environment is `o`).

+- "normalise": denotes the 3Lisp operation between structures. i want to use `=>` for designate, though we could use that here and something else? `=n=>`? suggestions?